Dr. Mark Shinar, Head of School

 Dr. Mark Shinar earned his BA from Yeshiva University with an English Literature and Theater degree.
 Mark also completed a Masters degree in Private School Administration from Columbia University Teachers’ College.
 From 1999-2003, Mark taught General Studies and English Literature in SAR Academy’s elementary and middle schools.
 He then became Head of School at Oakland Hebrew Day School in Oakland, CA. Mark earned an Ed.
 D in School Leadership from Mills College in Oakland.
 His dissertation topic was on the role fiction and narrative can play in educational leadership preparation.
 Mark returned to NY in 2009 to serve as the Director of General Studies at SAR High School for eight years, where he also taught English Literature, before making Aliyah with his wife and four sons in the summer of 2017.
 Prior to joining AMHSI, Mark was the founding principal of Zarkor, an independent, bilingual school located in the center of Israel.

-Orit Rome, Chief Financial Officer
+Orit Rome, Chief Operating Officer

 Orit Rome is a Certified Public Accountant (CPA) and holds a BA degree in Accounting and Economics from Monash University in Melbourne, Australia.
 Although she was born in Israel, she spent her teens in Australia.
 While studying, Orit was active in the Australian Union of Jewish Students (AUJS), where she also served as regional president.
 Since returning to Israel in 1996, Orit has gained deep financial and managerial experience.
 Prior to joining AMHSI, Orit was an auditor for Price Waterhouse Coopers and a Financial Director in the high-tech and industrial arena.